stated-tech/Grants-Program/applications/root.md

 We want to fix these issues by leveraging engagement through the whole proposal making process to make it more human and ultimately more comprehensible.

+Our partnership with Polkassembly allows us to not only benefit from their UX/UI experience, but also fast-tracks Root into a production environment, exposing our new approach to proposal development to the wider ecosystem.

 ## Team :busts_in_silhouette:

 ### Team members